z-za/PigBackfatFusion/README.md

 The public dataset does not currently include ground-truth P2 backfat values, body-weight values, age information, or the CSV index files used for supervised training and validation.
 These metadata and CSV files will be released after the paper is published.

 The complete raw RGB-D video data are not included in the public dataset because of storage-size limitations.
-Raw RGB videos, raw depth videos, and additional acquisition information can be provided by the original authors upon reasonable request, subject to publication requirements, farm-data management rules, and reasonable-use conditions.
+Raw RGB videos, raw depth videos, and additional acquisition information are available from the authors upon reasonable request.

 ## Notes